 Cladribine (2-chlorodeoxyadenosine [2-CdA]) is a synthetic deoxyadenosine (purine) analog classified as an anti-metabolite and anti-pyrimidine agent.
 Drs.
 Beutler and Carson, two scientists working in the Scripps Institute, discovered and synthesized the compound during the 1980s.
 They incidentally discovered that adenosine deaminase (ADA) deficiency led to the destruction of B-cell lymphocytes by causing deoxynucleotides to accumulate in the cells.
 With this knowledge, they hypothesized that it would be effective to treat lymphoma and hairy cell leukemia by targeting B-cell lymphocytes.
 They subsequently found cladribine highly effective for inducing remission in hairy cell leukemia.
 In 1991, Johnson and Johnson mass-manufactured and marketed cladribine for hairy cell leukemia after gaining FDA approval.
 Dr. Beutler collaborated with Dr. Sipe, a neurologist at Scripps, to test the drug for aggressive multiple sclerosis.
 Drs.
 Sipe, Beutler, Carson, and other key collaborators hypothesized that cladribine could treat MS by targeting subpopulations of B- and T-lymphocytes, acting as a selective immune reconstitution therapy (SIRT).
 Cladribine acts as a short-term immunosuppressant relative to other maintenance MS therapies that result in long-term immunosuppression.

 Cladribine went through several steps in regulatory approval before Merck-Serono released data from the Cladribine Tablets Treating MS Orally (CLARITY) trial in 2008.
 This study showed cladribine's gradual but steady acceptance in the European medical community as an effective and safe drug for MS. CLARITY was a randomized, double-blind, placebo-controlled trial treating 1326 patients with relapsing MS (defined by revised McDonald criteria) to receive either placebo, lower-dose cladribine or higher-dose cladribine.
-The trial showed a 58% reduction in annualized relapse rates at two years with the lower dose of cladribine and a 55% reduction with the higher dose.
-The European Medicines Agency (EMA) granted cladribine final approval August of 2017 for relapsing MS. In 2019, the US FDA approved oral cladribine for relapsing MS after several landmark studies (CLARITY extension, ORACLE MS and ONWARD trials) supported the results of the original CLARITY trial.
-These studies redemonstrated that cladribine reduced lesion activity on MRI, increased the percentage of relapse-free patients, and decreased disability progression by 30%.
-This article will summarize cladribine's mechanism, administration, known adverse effects, monitoring, treatment regimen, and relevant clinical trials.
-We will also discuss coordination of care related to MS management.
+The trial showed a 58% reduction in annualized relapse rates at two years with a lower dose of cladribine and a 55% reduction with a higher dose.
+The European Medicines Agency (EMA) granted cladribine final approval August of 2017 for relapsing MS. In 2019, the US FDA approved oral cladribine for relapsing MS after several landmark studies (CLARITY extension, ORACLE MS, and ONWARD trials) supported the results of the original CLARITY trial.
+These studies redemonstrated that cladribine reduced lesion activity on MRI increased the percentage of relapse-free patients, and decreased disability progression by 30%.
+This article will summarize cladribine's mechanism, administration, known adverse effects, monitoring, treatment regimen, and relevant clinical trials, and will also discuss interprofessional coordination of care related to MS management.

 Both T-cell and B-cell lymphocytes play a complex role in the immunopathology of MS, activating a cascade of inflammatory cytokines and antibodies directed against various components of the central nervous system, including myelin autoreactive T-cells.
 Activated T and B cells then augment other proinflammatory cytokines in the serum and cerebrospinal fluid, raising chemokine levels, adhesion molecule expression, and mononuclear cell migration.
 In histopathological slides, MS brain slices stain concurrently with CD8+ and CD4+ lymphocytes, showing that B-cell activation correlates with the formation of oligoclonal immunoglobulin G bands.
 These oligoclonal bands are a clinically useful CSF marker for MS. Cladribine dampens these immune responses by targeting active immunity.
 The drug, clinically and radiographically, reduces disease burden in people living with MS.